-- 15.0 TLP youth must have a documented assessment which supports their Supervision and Independence plan. - 15.1 The Supervision and Independence Plan must be signed by the youth, DFCS Case Manager and Life Coach. - 15.2 The Supervision and Independence Plan must be re-assessed at least every three months or as often as circumstances or changes dictate by the DFCS Case Manager or Life Coach. - 15.3 Youth in TLPs must be supervised under the same standards as general RBWO programs.
-However, TLP youth may be appropriate for "Graduated Independence" which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors.
+15.0 TLP youth must have a documented assessment which supports their level of supervision.

+15.1 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach.

+- 15.2 The supervision level must be re-assessed at least every three months or as often as circumstances or changes dictate by the DFCS Case Manager or Life Coach. - 15.3 Youth in TLPs must be supervised under the same standards as general RBWO programs.
+However, TLP youth may be appropriate for graduated independence which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors.